TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Concepts/Index.rst

 .. tip::

-   Although FAL is part of the TYPO3 CMS Core, there is a system extension called "filemetadata", which is not installed by default.
+   Although FAL is part of the `TYPO3 CMS Core`:pn:, there is a system extension called "filemetadata", which is not installed by default.
 It extends the "sys\_file\_metadata" table with fields such as copyright notice, author name, location, etc.